denysvitali/denvit-blog/content/posts/im-happy-engineer-now.md

 1. **Client Connection**: Your Happy app (mobile or web) connects through Tailscale, creating a secure peer-to-peer tunnel to your cluster.
 All traffic is encrypted at the network layer via Tailscale's WireGuard protocol.
 2. **Ingress Routing**: Traffic routes through Traefik to the Happy Server service.
 (For details on my Tailscale + Traefik setup, see my [Tailscale + Traefik + Private CA](/posts/tailscale-traefik-private-ca/) post.)
-3. **Server Processing**: Happy Server handles authentication, session management, and workspace creation.
-It fetches sensitive credentials (API keys, database passwords) from OpenBao at runtime.
+3. **Server Processing**: Happy Server handles authentication, session management, and user authentication.
 4. **Session Management**: I use a single persistent workspace.
 When you create a session, the `happy-daemon` running inside the workspace spawns a new Claude instance, which then connects to your configured LLM provider.
-5. **LLM Integration**: The workspace connects directly to your configured LLM provider (MiniMax, GLM, or Anthropic) via HTTPS API calls.
+5. **LLM Integration**: The wrapped `claude`  connects directly to your configured LLM provider (MiniMax, GLM, or Anthropic) via HTTPS API calls.
 This connection is independent of the Happy server and happens directly from the workspace pod.

 ### Database & Storage